Making the Decision to Hire a New Accountant

 What to do if you encounter problems

 Finally, one of the biggest problems when switching accountants is tax season.
 If you switch accountants mid-tax year, you will have to provide your previous accountant with all your information so they can file your taxes.
-This can be a hassle, especially if you have not been keeping track of all of your paperwork.
+This can be a hassle, especially if you have not been keeping track of your paperwork.
 In addition, you may have to pay a fee to your previous accountant to get them to file your taxes.